 Patients had access to appropriate health assessments and checks.
-These included health checks for new patients and NHS health checks for people aged 40-74.
+These included health checks for new patients and

+NHS health checks for people aged 40 to 74 years.
 Appropriate follow-ups for the outcomes of health assessments and checks were made, where abnormalities or risk factors were identified.